Skip to content

 4. My Durham

-Helping the people of County Durham to be more in control of their money.
+Helping people in County Durham do more with their money.

-The North East has some the lowest levels of savings in the UK.
-More than half of the population have less than £100 in savings and would struggle if they lost their job or faced unexpected expenses.
-Working families in County Durham are increasingly worried about their finances with many becoming reliant on high cost, long and short-term credit.
-This is costing the County millions of pounds annually, because so much of the interest paid back to these lenders, leaves the County.
+The North-East has some the lowest levels of savings in the UK.
+A large percentage of the population have less than £100 in savings and would struggle if they lost their job or faced unexpected expenses.
+With high inflation and high prices, working families in County Durham are increasingly worried about their finances with some turning to high cost, credit, costing people across Durham millions of pounds annually in interest payments.

-Over the last five years we have been developing a project that is helping to deal with these issues head on by supporting everyone to reduce their household bills, pay off credit or save for a rainy day.
-The Financial Ability project is part of our wider strategy aimed at tackling poverty and changing the debt culture into a savings culture.
+Over the last eight years we have been developing a project to deal with cost of living issues head on, by supporting families to reduce their household bills, reduce borrowing and save for a rainy day.
+The Financial Ability project is part of our wider strategy aimed at reducing financial hardship and creating a savings culture.

-The Financial Ability project works with businesses to help improve the financial wellbeing of their staff.
-The cost of living crisis is negatively impacting workers and in some cases, money problems are affecting their performance at work.
+The Financial Ability Project works with some of the county's largest businesses and organisations, such as Amazon, Hitachi, and the NHS.
+We also work with other large and small organisations to help improve the financial wellbeing of their staff.
+The continuing cost of living crisis is negatively impacting the workplace and in some cases, money problems are affecting staff performance.

 The project provides staff working in County Durham with the information and advice they need to have better control of their finances.
 It is part of the Better Health at Work Award, which is a wider public health agenda looking at the physical and mental wellbeing of staff.
-The award helps you formalise the work you are already doing around staff wellbeing, which now includes financial resilience.
+The award helps organisations formalise the work they are already doing around staff wellbeing, including their financial wellbeing.

-We offer a number of delivery options for our Financial Ability workshops.
+We offer several delivery options for our Financial Ability workshops.
 Sessions can be delivered live online, on-site, jointly with your human resources team, or by a programme of regular briefings.

-The project aims to inform and sessions address up-to-date topics like switching suppliers, negotiating deals, the importance of challenging or switching providers to get the best price, borrowing/debt, and saving.
-This should help your staff to get through the financial crisis with minimum impact.
+The project aims to inform, and sessions address up-to-date topics like switching suppliers, negotiating deals, the importance of challenging or switching providers to get the best price, borrowing/debt, and saving.

-Contact us to find out more and arrange for someone to explain how you and your staff could benefit from Financial Ability.
+Contact Durham Savers to find out more and arrange for someone to explain how you and your staff could benefit from Financial Ability.

 How schools can get involved